Truth and Beauty in Black

 Studio Claudy Jongstra, with more than 20 years of experience working with natural dye—from the cultivation of rare, historical pigment plants to the creation of botanical colour palettes of her signature works—was able to conduct historical reconstruction research to revive the Burgundian Black palette with a level of authenticity that is unachievable in conventional laboratory settings or with mass-produced ingredients.

-In collaboration with international scientists, historians, archaeologists, specialists, conservators, and curators, and under the guidance of the European Research Council project ‘Artechne’ (Utrecht University and University of Amsterdam) led by Prof. Dr. Sven Dupré, a collection of historical colour-recipe books, art-technological sources, and dyer’s manuscripts (or “books of secrets”) were translated into carefully calibrated and documented processes, using locally-sourced ingredients, resulting in a rich Burgundian Black palette for this radically contemporary application.
+In collaboration with international scientists, historians, archaeologists, specialists, conservators, and curators, and under the guidance of the European Research Council project ‘Artechne’ (Utrecht University and University of Amsterdam) led by Prof. Dr. Sven Dupré, a collection of historical colour-recipe books, art-technological sources, and dyer’s manuscripts (or “books of secrets”) were translated into carefully calibrated and documented processes.

 Title: Truth and Beauty in Black